sharifware/Large-Scale-Design-and-Analysis-of-Neural-Networks/Docs/Notebooks/Muhammed-Sharif_Adepetu.md

 - Updated the PowerPoint to include additional testing data and a clearer breakdown of the project's contributions.

 # 12/2/2024
 - Woekd on final project presenation. added design considerations and subsystem design slides.

+# 01/09/20245
+-Reviewed weight binning notebook
+-Begun transforming notebooks into scripts.

+# 01/23/2025
+- Watched tutorial on package creation
+- Set up directory to make package

+# 01/28/2024
+- Finalized scripts and writing methods for each

+# 02/04/2024
+- Re-Structured Project files to comply with standard practices
+- Updated setup.py file for package

+# 02/05/2025
+- Cleaned directory. improved initialization
+- Edit, src, buld and dist files to include propper files

+# 02/10/2025
+- Added proper path information to class body and tested plotting

+ # 02/11/2025
+- Verified Network generation worked within package.

+  # 02/18/2025
+- Corrected save directory location.
+- uploaded pacakge to piPY

+  # 02/20/2025
+- Fixed bug that occured when group member tried installing pacakge from piPY